ppy/osu-wiki/wiki/Gameplay/Game_modifier/Accuracy_Challenge/en.md

   - **Standard**: Fail if the accuracy goes strictly below the value.
 - Restart on fail (default: disabled): Restart the map when the accuracy goes below the minimum value specified.

-*The mod is eligible for performance points regardless of the customisation options.*
+*The mod is rankable regardless of the customisation options.*

 [osu!]: /wiki/shared/mode/osu.png "osu!"
 [osu!taiko]: /wiki/shared/mode/taiko.png "osu!taiko"